A complaint to the Information Commissioner must:

 Where there is no withdrawal of a complaint, or the complaint cannot be resolved informally, conciliation may be considered.

-If conciliation is successful, the FOI Commissioner will seek written agreement from the complainant and the agency or Minister, and resolve the complaint in accordance with that written agreement.
+If conciliation is successful, the Information Commissioner will seek written agreement from the complainant and the agency or Minister, and resolve the complaint in accordance with that written agreement.
 If conciliation is unsuccessful, the complainant and the agency or Minister will be invited to make oral or written submissions in relation to the complaint.